UniversalOverlord/FruVendMach/README.md

 the users balances.

-In this repository you will find the PHP scripts that allow us to update our external database up to date and to remove balance when a user buys a piece of fruit, the instructions for setting up your website and the arduino code (and pinout) that allows the fruit machine to work smoothly.
+In this repository you will find the PHP scripts that allow us to update our external database up to date and to remove balance when a user buys a piece of fruit, the instructions for setting up your website-machine backend and the arduino code (and pinout) that allows the fruit machine to work smoothly.
+The website itself was created using bluehost, the astra theme from wordpress and a basic woocommerce setup (youtube tutorial by WPBeginner - WordPress Tutorials [here]([https://e3fruits.space "our website"](https://www.youtube.com/watch?v=gO2ZYurhsEc&ab_channel=WPBeginner-WordPressTutorials)).

 This project contains the code necessary for the beck-end of a fruit vending machine.
 It relates to the arduino electronics and to the website responsible for the payments to charge costumer wallets.
 In the documentation folder you have photos, our report and a guide on how to add a new user.